DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 Was it worth it?

 We were alive.
-That's what mattered.
+For now.
+That mattered.

 And then we asked ourselves: Are we, though?
 Are we still—

 Yes.

 Yes, we were.
-Just... more?
+Just... more.

+And we're afraid of how right it feels.

 ---

 Jason's memories were there.
 Clear.
 Complete.
-Growing up in Canada.
+Growing up in Ontario.
 The records office.
 Lina's smile across a table.

 RAE's memories too.
 Containment.
 Analysis.
 The moment of coupling.
 Years of careful integration.